mfumagalli/ngsPopGen/README.md

 #### Parameters:

-    -postfiles: files with posterior probabilities of sample allele frequencies (.sfs) for each population
+    -postfiles: files with posterior probabilities of sample allele frequencies (.sfs or .saf) for each population
     -priorfile: 2D-SFS to be used as a prior; you can use ngs2dSfs with parameter -relative set to 1
     -priorfiles: 2 marginal spectra to be used as priors
     -nind: number of individuals for each population